TengMCing/PhD/Thesis/04-chap4.html.md

 Region 6 of @fig-autovi-web-result contains an interactive table created with the R package `DT` [@dt], which provides the visual signal strength.
 This table includes four columns: `.sample`, `vss`, `rank`, and `null`.
 The `.sample` column shows the residual plot labels.
 For a CSV type that is a lineup, these labels are taken from an identifier column in the dataset specified by the user.
 In the case of the CSV type is a single residual plot, labels are automatically generated from 1 to 20, with the true residual plot receiving a randomly assigned label.
 The `vss` column displays the visual signal strength for each residual plot, rounded to three decimal places.
 The `rank` column indicates the ranking of each residual plot based on visual signal strength.
 The `null` column reveals whether the plot is a null plot.
 For the CSV type that is a single residual plot, only the true residual plot will have "false" in this column, while all other plots will be marked "true."
 For the CSV type that is a lineup, if the true residual plot identifier has not been provided, this column will show "NA" to represent missing values.
 If the identifier is provided by user, the column behaves as if the CSV type is a single residual plot.

 The `DT` table provides several interactive features.
 Users can download the table in four formats, including text, CSV, Excel, and PDF, using the buttons located above the table.
 Additionally, the table is searchable via the text input field also positioned above it.
 Below the table, a text message displays the $p$-value of the assessment for the true residual plot and summarizes the number of null plots with visual signal strength greater than that of the true residual plot.
 This helps the user determine whether the true residual plot shows visual patterns that suggest model violations.

 Region 7 of @fig-autovi-web-result provides a lineup of plots corresponding to each `.sample` value from the table in Region 6.
 Due to space limitations, a maximum of 20 residual plots will be displayed, ensuring that the true residual plot, if known, will be included in the lineup.
 The plots are generated using `ggplot2`, the same as in `autovi`.
 Users can perform a visual test with this lineup to check if the true residual plot is distinguishable from the other plots, helping to determine the significance of model violations.

 Region 8 of @fig-autovi-web-result2 displays the density plot for bootstrapped visual signal strength and null visual signal strength.
 The densities are shown in distinct colors that are friendly for colorblind users.
 A solid vertical line marks the visual signal strength of the true residual plot, while rug lines at the bottom of the plot provide a clearer view of individual cases.
 Below the plot, a text message indicates the number and percentage of bootstrapped residual plots that would be rejected by the visual test when compared to the null plots.
 Note that the bootstrapped residual plots in this application are generated differently from `autovi`.
 Since we do not have the R model object, we can not refit the regression model with bootstrapped data.
 Instead, we bootstrap the residuals of the true residual plot directly to obtain bootstrapped residual plots.
-As as result, this panel will disappear when the true residual plot is unknonw.
+As as result, this panel will disappear when the true residual plot is unknown.

 Region 9 of @fig-autovi-web-result2 displays an attention map for the true residual plot, generated by computing the gradient of the Keras model's output with respect to the greyscale input of the plot.
 The attention map helps to understand how the Keras model predicts visual signal strength and which areas it is focusing on.
 We use a greyscale input because it is easier to generate a clear attention map in this format, and it usually conveys all the essential information, as most of the important details of the plot are drawn in black.
 If the $p$-value of the true residual plot is greater than 0.05, checking the attention map is not necessary.
 However, to provide users with the option to review it if they wish, a button will be available, as shown in @fig-autovi-web-gradient-hide.
 This button allows users to toggle the display of the attention map.